jrenato/godot-roll-a-ball/docs/medium-priorities.md

 It works!
 The camera rotates around the player, and the player can look up and down a bit.

-But there's a problem.
+But as I mentioned before, there's a problem.
 The camera rotates around the player, but the direction the player is moved is always the same.
 The problem is in this liune of code:

 _player.gd_
 ```gdscript